adeep/bitwarden_reddit/cannot_login.md

 ## Email and/or Master Password

-The web vault _seems_ to be functioning properly, but you cannot log in there.
+But what if the web vault _seems_ to be functioning properly, yet you cannot log in there (or anywhere else)?
 What next?
-At this point you must start to suspect a problem with your username, your master password, or both.
+At this point, you must suspect a problem with your username, your master password, or both.

 ️⚠️ When trying to log in “too often”: the Bitwarden servers [will require CAPTCHA verification](https://bitwarden.com/help/security-faqs/#q-how-can-i-protect-my-bitwarden-account-from-brute-force-attacks)